secworks/gcm/README.md

 or 128 bit TAG/ICV.

-## Implementation results ##

-Nothing yet.

 ## Status ##

-***(2016-06-12)***

-Implementation started (again).
+Not completed.
+The GHASH module (gcm_mult.v) is far from being completed.

 The top level is getting close to done with the functionality needed to use the core.
 The core itself contains an AES instance and is getting the first parts of the datapath and control path.

 There is a testbench for the top level to at least allow us to build from the top level.
 The build system also supports linting.

+For more info, see the git log.

+## Implementation results ##

+Nothing yet.